Capital ship: Nuclear submarines

-Ballistic missile submarines (or "boomers"), while important ships and similar in tonnage to early battleships, are usually counted as part of a nation's nuclear deterrent force and do not share the sea control mission of traditional capital ships.
-Nevertheless, many navies, including the Royal Navy and the United States Navy, consider these ships to be capital ships and have given some of them names previously used for battleships, e.g. Dreadnought and Vanguard.
+Nuclear submarines, while important ships and similar in tonnage to early battleships, are usually counted as part of a nation's nuclear deterrent force and do not share the sea control mission of traditional capital ships.
+Nevertheless, many navies, including the Royal Navy and the United States Navy, consider these ships to be capital ships and have given some of them names previously used for battleships, e.g. Dreadnought and Vanguard, Oklahoma and Iowa.

 Naming

 Some navies reserve specific names for their capital ships.
 Names reserved for capital ships include chiefs of state (e.g. Bismarck), important places, historically important naval officers or admiralty (e.g. De Ruyter), historical events or objects (e.g. USS Constitution), and traditional names (e.g. HMS Ark Royal).
 However, there are some exceptions to the rule.

 Beginning with USS Texas (the first U.S. battleship), U.S. capital ships were traditionally named after U.S. states.
 Cruisers are typically named after U.S. territories (e.g. Alaska-class cruisers just before and during World War II) or U.S. cities.
 Prior to and during World War II, the Imperial Japanese Navy also followed the practice of naming battleships after provinces (e.g. Yamato).

-Despite their significance to modern fleets, the U.S. Navy has never named aircraft carriers after U.S. states.
-Today, U.S. aircraft carriers are usually named after politicians and other individuals notable in US naval history such as Gerald R. Ford and Chester W. Nimitz except Enterprise.
+The U.S. Navy has never named aircraft carriers after U.S. states.
+A variety of names (Wasp, Independence, ...) were used until 1968, when John F. Kennedy was commissioned, since when U.S. aircraft carriers are almost always named after politicians and people notable in US naval history, such as Gerald R. Ford (president) and Chester W. Nimitz (admiral); an exception is Enterprise.